Psychedelic Drug Laws in Switzerland: A Novel Approach

 Psilocybin mushrooms have been shown to treat a variety of psychological and physical conditions.
 While we need more research to explore precisely how psilocybin works, the evidence so far is promising enough for the FDA to declare it a “breakthrough therapy.”

-Evidence-based benefits of psilocybin include:
+Evidence-based benefits of psilocybin include the following:

 Because shrooms are safe and show vast potential for treating mental health conditions, many states are considering changing their laws.